JBlumstein/amnh/README.md

 <br>

-<p>Over the course of the weekend, we created a rudimentary system for hitting all five APIs at the same time and appending the responses into a single result.</p>
+<p>Over the course of the weekend, we created a rudimentary system for hitting all five APIs at the same time and appending the responses into a single result.

 <br>